A Million Voices (charity): Goals and vision

 A Million Voices' vision is "Giving a Voice to the Millions Silenced by Poverty".
 More concise, the organisation focuses on helping children from poor families, or homeless children in Manila.
 Instead of giving away money, the organisation hands out food, school supplies, clothes, health care and dental care.
 AMV offers a scholarship program, where donors fund one year of school for a child - which includes everything a child would need for the year.
 Other projects aims at self-help by teaching people a livelihood, in which they can support their families without relying on charity.

 Collaborators

-AMV is collaborating with the Vizcarra Medical Clinic, Manila, for providing medical and dental services to AMVs beneficiaries.

 For many of AMVs projects it collaborates with Volunteer Professionals (VP) also situated in Manila.
 VP provides the AMV beneficiaries with teaching and livelihood training.

 At 26 January 2012 A Million Voices signed a Memorandum of Agreement with the Philippine Normal University through the Center for Teaching and Learning (PNU-CTL).
 This agreement ensure a 3-year collaboration to promote academical growth of the beneficiaries of the foundations projects.